ashvardanian/StringTape/README.md

 ![StringTape banner](https://github.com/ashvardanian/ashvardanian/blob/master/repositories/StringTape.png?raw=true)

-Memory-efficient collection classes for variable-length strings, co-located on a contiguous "tape".
+Memory-efficient collection classes for variable-length strings, co-located on contiguous "tapes".

 - Convertible to __[Apache Arrow](https://arrow.apache.org/)__ `String`/`LargeString` & `Binary`/`LargeBinary` arrays
 - Compatible with __UTF-8 & binary__ strings in Rust via `CharsTape` and `BytesTape`
-- Usable in `no_std` and with custom allocators for GPU & embedded use cases
+- Usable in `no_std` and with custom __allocators__ for GPU & embedded use cases
 - Sliceable into __zero-copy__ borrow-checked views with `[i..n]` range syntax

-Why?
+__Why not use `Vec<String>`?__
+The first reason is about __RAM__!
+In addition to storing 3 pointers for every `String` instance, your underlying memory allocator may store 2-4 pointers per heap entry.
+Assuming most English words are under 8 bytes long, storing an extra 6 pointers on a 64-bit machine results in a 7x memory usage amplification:

 ```rust
 let doc = fs::read_to_string("enwik9.txt")?;    // 1.0 GB